How To Change Post URL In WordPress Without Losing Ranking

 Step #3: Use Fetch as Google to Index Your New URL Faster

-When you change a URL, bots take times to crawl the URL and index it.
+When you change a URL, bots take time to crawl the URL and index it.
 You can make it faster.

 Search Console has an option called “Fetch as Google” that lets you submit your updated URL for indexing.

 Go to Google Search Console and select the domain name.
-Then expand Crawl menu and click on “Fetch as Google” link.
-Enter the new URL to the input field and click on “FETCH” button.
+Then expand the Crawl menu and click on the “Fetch as Google” link.
+Enter the new URL to the input field and click the “FETCH” button.

-If the fetch status was complete, click on “Request indexing” button.
+If the fetch status was complete, click on the “Request indexing” button.

-Select “Crawl only this URL’ and click on ‘Go’ button.
+Select “Crawl only this URL” and click the ‘Go’ button.

 Your new URL will be indexed very soon.
 Sometimes, it happens within 5 minutes.

 These are the steps that I followed after changing the URL.
-Google took times to index the URL, but I didn’t lose the ranking.
-The surprising thing was, I had to drop a focus keyword from the URL, but the rank remained the same.
+Google took time to index the URL, but I didn’t lose the ranking.
+Surprisingly, I had to drop a focus keyword from the URL, but the rank remained the same.

-Have you ever change the existing URL of your blog post?
+Have you ever changed the existing URL of your blog post?
 Share your experience with us.